• Skip to primary navigation

 Instructions

-• In a medium mixing bowl, whisk or sift together the flour, baking soda, and salt.
-Set this bowl aside.
+• Dry Ingredients.
+In a medium bowl, use a whisk to combine together the flour, baking powder, baking soda, and salt.

 Recipe Notes